MichaelRoosz/dr-css-inliner/README.md

   * `stripped` - An array of urls of requests aborted by the `--strip-resources` option.
   * `errors` - An array of errors that ocurred on the page.
   * `cssLength` - The length of the inlined CSS in chars.
+* `--connect [port]` - Do not launch chromium and connect to an already running chromium instance on given port.

 ##### Examples: